xdavidchen/hugoblog/content/post/find-that-answer-as-if-youre-mining/index.md

 Change your search engine, and they will show you different results.\
 Go into niched forums, and you may even come across diamonds.\
 Take all the paths to every mine you can find.
-You will find the gold.
+You will get the gold.